Highpointer/Credit_Risk_Analysis/README.md

 The average precision score for all models was 99%.
 This was because the number of high-risk credit applications, relative to the number of low-risk credit applications, was small.
 The significant differences between the models appeared in the other metrics.

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+The two ensemble classifiers achieved the best results in the majority of other metrics, including recall, specificity, F1, geometric mean, and index balanced accuracy (ipa).
+The metrics show that the undersampling model acheived the worst results among the six models.
+The Naïve Random, SMOTE, and SMOTEENN models achieved results among these metrics that were in the middle between the ensemble classifers and undersampling model.

-## Summary of the results (2 points)
+## Recommendation of which model to use

-## Recommendation of which model to use (3 points)
+The Easy Ensemble AdaBoost Classifier achieved the best results overall.